Differences in Development between Countries

 The distinction is not just "rich" vs "poor".
 Each category has a recognisable set of features.

-Developed countries have high GDP per capita, advanced industry and services, high HDI (topic 16), and a population structure typical of the later stages of demographic transition.
+Developed countries have high GDP per capita, advanced industry and services, high HDI (topic 16), and an ageing population structure with low birth and death rates.

 Typical characteristics: